utf/utf.github.io/index.md

 ## Welcome

 I'm a Postdoc at Lawrence Berkeley National Laboratory working on The Materials Project.
-My research is focused on the
-discovery and analysis of energy materials.
+My current research involves using data science and machine learning to solve problems in materials science.
+My PhD was focused on the discovery and analysis of energy materials using computational chemistry techniques.
 I'm particularly interested in [photovoltaics](http://pubs.rsc.org/en/Content/ArticleLanding/2017/CC/C6CC06475B) and thermoelectrics but my research spans a broad range of applications, including [transparent conductors](http://pubs.rsc.org/en/Content/ArticleLanding/2016/TC/C5TC04089B),